gromacs/gromacs/docs/web-manual/topologies.rst

    | Add new atoms.
 For each (group of) added atom(s), a two-line entry
      is necessary.
-The first line contains the same fields as an entry in the hydrogen database (name of the new atom, number of atoms, type of addition, control atoms, see [subsec:hdb]), but the possible types of addition are extended by two more, specifically for C-terminal additions:
+The first line contains the same fields as an entry in the hydrogen database (name of the new atom, number of atoms, type of addition, control atoms, see :ref:`hdb`), but the possible types of addition are extended by two more, specifically for C-terminal additions: